topo-gps/ios-manual/en/routes/routes_record.rst

    *Recording and showing a route.*

-The blue line indicates the loaded route with a length of 5.1 km, the red line the recorded route with a length of 2.9 km.
+On the dashboard the 'dtg' symbol is shown, this is the distance to the end of the blue route, which is 2.1 km in the example above.
+The 'rec' symbol on the dashboard indicates the length of the recorded route, which is 2.9 km in the example above.
+If you tap the 'rec' symbol, the map will be zoomed to the recorded route.
+If you tap the 'dtg' symbol, the map will be zoomed to the blue route.

 Battery usage
 ~~~~~~~~~~~~~